 ALL Cod Liver Oil in the World is molecularly distilled.
-Synthetic vitamins A and D are put back in because the natural balance is destroyed during the intense industrial processing!
+Synthetic vitamins A and D are put back in because the nutrients are destroyed during intense industrial processing!

 EXCEPT this one - the incredible, and unique Blue Ice Cod Liver Oil.
 It's fermented using traditional methods combined with the quality and assurance of modern manufacturing.

-It’s the richest known natural source of the valuable vitamins A and D in their most easy to absorb form and is packed with valuable Omega oils.
+It’s the richest known natural source of the valuable vitamins A and D in their most easy to absorb form and packed with valuable Omega oils.
 But this is only part of the nutritional story.
 Also present are an incredible amount of healthy co-factors and nutrients such as quinones vitamin K, vitamin E and CoQ enzymes.

 And the traditional lacto-fermentation process also transforms aspects of the natural vitamins into different metabolites that are readily easily absorbed by your body.
 You get many more nutrients (in a totally natural form) than you do with cheap, refined oils.

 Fermenting fish livers has thousands of years of healthy tradition.
 But during the time of the industrial revolution in the 1850s, Cod Liver Oil’s quality was completely compromised in the name of mass production.
 Around 100 years later, it became standard to process Cod Liver Oil so heavily, that synthetic vitamins are added back in (and not in the right balance!)

-That’s why you wont see the breakdown of the amounts of Vitamins A and D in this wonderful traditional food, and you can read more on the technicalities on this below.
+That’s why you wont see the breakdown of the amounts of Vitamins A and D in this wonderful traditional food, you can read more on the technicalities on this below.